snowblindnz/simple-plex-docker/README.md

    - Create local user accounts and request rules
 7. Cloudflare tunnel: After running the server for the first time, the cloudflare tunnel dashboard should indicate connection success.
 Overseer should be available over your tunnel via https://your.domain.com (no port required).

+# Maintenance
+It is strongly reccomended that you set up a seperate Watchtower container (https://containrrr.dev/watchtower/) which will monitor and auto-update all of your docker containers.
+This way your system will always be up to date.